-In early November 2019 Tino noticed some dry blood in his stools.
-Putting it down to a bug, or something insignificant, Tino didn’t think anything further of it.
+In early November 2019 Tino Tabacchiera noticed dry blood in his stool when using the toilet.
+He initially put it down to a stomach virus or something insignificant and never gave it another thought.

-At the GP, Tino described his symptoms, and after some pushing and prodding, the GP stated that Tino likely had diverticulitis, an inflammation and infection of the colon or large intestine wall.
+At his GP, Tino described his symptoms and after some pushing and prodding his doctor told him that he likely had diverticulitis, an inflammation and infection of the colon or large intestine wall.
 He suggested that Tino take some pain relief and give it a few days to see if there was any improvement.
-Fiona was not convinced, and seeing Tino in excruciating pain, Fiona insisted that the GP call an ambulance which took him immediately to the Austin Hospital Emergency Department.
+However, Fiona was not convinced and after seeing Tino in such excruciating pain she insisted that the GP call an ambulance which took him immediately to the Austin Hospital Emergency Department.

-Tino remained in hospital for 8 days.
-He was subject to a battery of tests and investigations and was ultimately diagnosed with pancreatitis.
-He was then told that he would need to return to hospital so that more tests could be undertaken to determine why the pancreatitis attached had occurred.
+Tino remained in hospital for eight days where he underwent a battery of tests and investigations and was ultimately diagnosed with Pancreatitis, an inflammation of the pancreas.
+He was then told that he would need to return to hospital so that more tests could be undertaken to determine why the Pancreatitis attack had occurred.

-After a few days at home Tino returned to the Austin Hospital to meet with a specialist to discuss some of the test results from his previous visit.
-The specialist advised Tino that they had found an abnormality on his pancreas, stating “we don’t think it’s sinister, but we can’t be sure”.
-After this review Tino’s symptoms settled down but the words of the specialist stuck in Tino’s head.
+Tino returned to the hospital to meet with a specialist to discuss some of the test results from his previous visit.
+The specialist advised him they had found an abnormality on his pancreas, stating “we don’t think it’s sinister, but we can’t be sure”.
+Afterwards Tino’s symptoms settled down but the words of the specialist stuck in his head.

-Nearly three months after his first trip to the GP, in February 2020, Tino receive a letter to attend the Austin Hospital for a CAT scan.
-This scan was the first of many tests that Tino would endure over a further four-month period, during COVID-19 lockdowns in Victoria, which added to the complexity and strain of the process.
-During this time Tino had 3 gastroscopies, 3 PET scans, 3 MRI scans, 3 CAT scans, and countless blood tests.
-During these further investigations specialists found a lesion on his oesophagus, and while this lesion turned out to be non-cancerous, a lesion was also discovered on his pancreas.
-Tino was diagnosed with pancreatic cancer.
+Nearly three months after his first trip to the GP, in February 2020, Tino received a letter to attend Austin Hospital for a CAT scan.
+This scan was the first of many tests that Tino would endure over a further four-month period during COVID-19 lockdowns in Victoria which added to the complexity and strain of the process.
+During this time Tino had three gastroscopies, three PET scans, three MRI scans, three CAT scans and countless blood tests.
+During these further investigations specialists found a lesion on his oesophagus which turned out to be benign, but a malignant lesion was also discovered on his pancreas which led to a diagnosis of Pancreatic Cancer.

-Upon diagnosis Tino couldn’t help but wonder how long he had left.
+Upon such a devastating diagnosis Tino couldn’t help but wonder how long he had left to live.
 He started planning and putting his affairs in order.
-However, after a while Tino decided that the only way he could possibly beat the disease was to stay positive and upbeat.
-He made the decision not to ‘Google’ the cancer or mortality rates and to believe that he could overcome the cancer.
+However, after a while he decided that the only way he could possibly beat the disease was to stay positive and upbeat.
+He made the decision not to ‘Google’ the cancer or mortality rates and to believe that he could overcome it.

 The surgeon was incredibly empathetic, acknowledging the time it had taken Tino to secure a diagnosis from his initial appointment.
-Tino was referred onto a specialist surgeon and on the 21st May 2020, Tino underwent a distal pancreatectomy, where the surgery team removed his spleen and 1/3 of his pancreas in a procedure that took 6 ½ hours.
+He was referred to a specialist surgeon and on 21 May 2020 Tino underwent a distal pancreatectomy which removed his spleen and one-third of his pancreas in a procedure that took six-and-a-half hours.

-Tino remembers with clarity the moment he opened his eyes after surgery and saw the nurses faces.
-After a night in intensive care Tino was given some good news in that his tumour was a pancreatic neuroendocrine tumour that was caught at an early stage and had been resected.
+Tino remembers with clarity the moment he opened his eyes after surgery and saw the nurses’ faces.
+After a night in intensive care he was given some good news: his tumour was a pancreatic neuroendocrine tumour that was caught at an early stage and had been resected.

-Tino knows that he was lucky, and his experience has given him a new lease on life.
-Tino has made significant changes in his life post-surgery, especially around food & exercise.
+Tino realises that he was very lucky, and his experience has given him a new lease on life.
+He has made significant changes post-surgery, especially around food and exercise.
 A lower GI diet has given him an amazing amount of energy and a goal of 10,000 steps a day has kept his fitness up and his mind clear.

-Although Tino’s journey wasn’t easy, even with the incredible love and support of his family, his experience has improved his outlook on life.
-The people he has met along his journey have become friends and allies.
-Tino is motivated to help others living with an upper gastrointestinal cancer and has used his experience as a trained chef and passionate foodie to develop some delicious and nutritious recipes featured in Pancare Foundation’s PanChef series, in the hope that he can inspire, motivate and provide hope to others.
+Although Tino’s journey wasn’t easy, even with the incredible love and support of his family, his experience has allowed him to make new friends and allies during his journey.
+He is now motivated to help others living with UGI cancer and has used his experience as a trained chef and passionate foodie to develop some delicious and nutritious recipes featured in Pancare Foundation’s PanChef series in the hope that he can inspire, motivate and provide hope to others.